 Hover to see how factors connect to Home Learning Environment.
 Then click connected factors to explore strategies related to multiple factors.

 A student's Home Learning Environment is the environment parents and caregivers provide to help learners gain early academic skills.
 Children can develop math skills before starting school through both direct math teaching and talk with caregivers, as well as indirectly through playing math-related games.
-This early exposure to language and numeracy can lead to greater arithmetic fluency in school.
+This early exposure to language and numeracy can lead to greater arithmetic fluency and success in school and generally promotes cognitive processing.
 Providing extra classroom supports and resources for families that strengthen the Home Learning Environment can help create an equal foundation for all students.

 The Home Learning Environment is critical for growth in early math skills before a child enters kindergarten.
 The Home Learning Environment involves many aspects of math: